flex-height

 When setting goals for preventive maintenance programmes, it’s essential to be specific and strategic.
 Define measurable objectives, such as reducing downtime by a certain percentage, reducing costs by a specific amount, improving workplace safety metrics, or increasing asset lifespan.
 Ensure that the goals being set are achievable within the available resources and relevant to the organisation’s overall objectives.

-Finally, set a timeframe for achieving these goals, allowing for regular progress assessments and adjustments as needed.
-The following approach creates a well-structured preventive maintenance programme that maximises equipment reliability and aligns with your operational needs.
+Lastly, set a timeframe for achieving these goals, allowing for regular progress assessments and adjustments as needed.
+The following approach establishes a well-structured preventive maintenance programme that maximises equipment reliability and aligns with your operational needs.

 1. Identify all assets: Start by listing all equipment and assets that require maintenance.
 This comprehensive inventory helps in organising and prioritising maintenance tasks.

-2. Determine maintenance needs: For each asset, identify the specific maintenance tasks required.
+2. Determine maintenance requirements: For each asset, identify the specific maintenance tasks required.
 Refer to manufacturer recommendations and maintenance manuals to understand the necessary procedures and intervals.

 3. Assess criticality: Prioritise assets based on their importance to operations.
-Critical assets that have a higher impact on productivity and safety should be scheduled for more frequent maintenance.
+Critical assets that have a greater impact on productivity and safety should be scheduled for more frequent maintenance.

 4. Establish maintenance intervals: Set maintenance intervals based on time (such as weekly or monthly) or usage (for example, every 1,000 hours).
 These intervals should be tailored to the specific needs of each asset.